supercollider/scvim/README.md

 Installation:
 ------------

-Drop the whole scvim folder into your "bundle" folder, e.g.
+Rename the whole scvim folder to "supercollider" and drop it into your "bundle" folder, e.g.
+"~/.vim/bundle/supercollider".

+Or just do:
+`
+git clone git://github.com/sbl/scvim.git ~/.vim/bundle/supercollider
+`

-"~/.vim/bundle/scvim" Symlink SCVim.sc somewhere, where SuperCollider can find it.
+Symlink SCVim.sc somewhere, where SuperCollider can find it.
 On a mac that would be

 `